La Union — where surfers and beach babes love to hang around.

 Everything is a mere imagination in the fragments of our minds and I realized that, if we wanted to we could always find the courage to overcome the fear, anxiety and worry that shadows us in the moment.
 There are things that comes in rare moments and you'll never know when it will happen again.
 As they say, Carpe Diem.
 Seize the day, my friends.

-With that, I leave with you this thought: Always be open to what the present hands to you.
+With that, I leave you with this thought: Always be open to what the present hands to you.
 It is after all a gift.
 In that light, I understood how each and every moment is magical, enlightening and a gift from the Universe.
 The greatest moments will find us only if we are open to it.